Mace-Scovell/not-bingus-bot/README.md

 #### Markov Config

-- `Markov.REPLY_CHANNELS`: A *comma-delimited* list of channel IDs that the bot should have have a chance to reply to messages in.
+- `Markov.REPLY_CHANNELS`: A *comma-delimited* list of channel IDs that the bot should have a chance to reply to messages in.
 The bot still learns from all channels in realtime, but these channels it'll have an 80% of replying to any message